Sunrise

 Introduction

-Gaston Lachaise (March 19, 1882 – October 18, 1935) was a French-born sculptor, active in the early 20th century.
-A native of Paris, he was most noted for his female nudes such as Standing Woman.
-Gaston Lachaise was taught the refinement of European sculpture while living in France.
-He met a young American woman, Isabel Dutaud Nagle, and the pair moved to America, where his craft reached maturity and he was influenced and inspired by American ways.
-Lachaise helped redefine the female nude in a new and powerful manner.
-His drawings also reflected his new style of the female form.
+Gaston Lachaise (March 19, 1882 – October 18, 1935) was a French-born sculptor, active in America in the early 20th century.
+A native of Paris, he is most noted for his female nudes such as his heroic Standing Woman.
+Gaston Lachaise was taught the fundamentals of European sculpture while living in France.
+While still a student, he met and fell in love with an older American woman, Isabel Dutaud Nagle, then followed her after she returned to America.
+There, he became profoundly impressed by the great vitality and promise of his adopted country.
+Those life-altering experiences clarified his artistic vision and inspired him to define the female nude in a new and powerful manner.
+His drawings, typically made as ends in themselves, also exemplify his remarkably new treatment of the female body.

 Wikidata identifier